A wise person once said, “Good tattoos aren’t cheap, and cheap tattoos aren’t good”.

 You don’t want to spend all that money you saved getting tattooed on medical bills and/or laser removal.
 It helps to get over the sticker shock if you consider your tattoo as a lifelong investment – costing mere pennies a day.

 - For a large and/or custom original piece, you will likely be charged an hourly rate.
-(Our hourly rates range from $100-150/hr.)
+(Our hourly rates are $150 per hour.)

 Hourly rates vary based on the experience level and talent of the tattoo artist and local standards.
 The price of a tattoo is a combined reflection of the value of the artist’s time, the cost of supplies, and equipment and the investment in both time and money on sterilization practices.
 (Remember that tattooists see only a percentage of this fee, making anywhere from 30-70% after the cost of supplies and shop fees.)